 Smelly or not, I do love salmon.
 I grew up on it.
-On special occasions my dad would put a whole salmon in the smoker and we’d all be thrilled when we found out what was for dinner.
+On special occasions my dad would put a whole salmon in the smoker and we'd all be thrilled when we found out smoked salmon was for dinner.
 (I have four siblings)

-Honestly, my dad’s enthusiasm for food (or anything really) was so infectious he could have smoked an old shoe.
-We would have been just as thrilled.
+Honestly, my dad's enthusiasm for food (or anything really) was so infectious he could have smoked an old shoe and we would have been just as thrilled.
 I love that smoked salmon is something my kids will get to grow up on too.

 I've been making quite a bit of quinoa lately because it's the only grain-like food my husband will eat.
 He doesn't eat simple carbs like pasta and rice (you know, the delicious stuff).
 I do love quinoa though.

 So, what's so great about this salmon quinoa bowl?

-Its incredibly nutritious with a high amount of protein, vitamins and minerals.
+It's incredibly nutritious with a high amount of protein, vitamins and minerals.
 One cup of quinoa cooked yields 8 grams of protein and 4 grams of fiber.
-Essentially, you can feel (very) good about eating this salmon quinoa bowl.
-Its also very filling.
+Essentially, you can feel (very) good about eating this salmon bowl.
+It's also very filling.

 You will notice on the package it calls for a 1:2 ratio of quinoa to cooking liquid.
 I would encourage you not to use this ratio.
 From my experience this will produce an unappealing mushy, overcooked quinoa.
 After trying a couple different ratios, I have settled on 1 cup of quinoa to 1 3/4 cup cooking liquid.
 The result is a delightful, slightly al dente texture.

 If cooking salmon intimidates you, or you just wish to read up on it first check out this New York Times Article.
 This article goes in depth on everything from cooking the salmon to knowing if it's done.